CHENNI-Nidhaleddine/hack--t-2k22-MadShell/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Problem
-Naftal is the well-known , major fuel distrubutor in Algeria.<br/>
+Naftal is the well-known, major fuel distrubutor in Algeria.<br/>
-During fuel shortages, the company often has to manage very long queue lines, hindering the personnel's ability to provide optimal customer service , The company also offers services to corporate clients, often dealing payments in paper formats , In an effort from the company to digitize and improve its offer an innovative mobile payment solution at its Service stations for its corporate clients
+During fuel shortages, the company often has to manage very long queue lines, hindering the personnel's ability to provide optimal customer service , The company also offers services to corporate clients, often dealing payments in paper formats , In an effort from the company to digitize and improve its offer an innovative mobile payment solution at its Service stations for its corporate clients.

 ## About the solution

 A B2B payment solution for Naftal and its associated companies, which aims to eliminate all paperwork and make the payment operation significantly faster.

-##

 ### EA Model
 <a href="https://ibb.co/VjCKGcG"><img src="https://i.ibb.co/r7pWhRh/EA-model.png" alt="EA-model" border="0" /></a>